microsoft/onnxruntime-genai/examples/chat_app/README.md

 To create a public link, set `share=True` in `launch()`.
 ```

-Then open the local URL in broswer
+Then open the local URL in browser
 ![alt text](image.png)

 For vision model, you will have the below UI interface.